rarycoringa/alticci-sequence-service/README.md

 - **GET** `http://localhost:8080/`

+> You can use a browser to access http://localhost:8080/ and read the API documentation.

-## 4. Run service using pipenv
+## Run in development mode

-### 4.1.
-Environment settings
+### Environment settings

-The configuration endpoint is optional, since we have default values for the required configurations.
+The configuration endpoint is optional, since we have default values to the required configurations.
 But you can custom development settings with this following environment variables:

 ```bash
 DEBUG=True